Do you know where your time really goes? Here's how you should do a time audit, and how a time tracking tool like Timeneye can help you with that

 Take a look at all the past data you have.
-Taking trends, patterns and needs into account, what result is most likely to be achieved?
+Taking trends, patterns, and needs into account, what result is most likely to be achieved?
 Do you have the resources and capabilities?
-Can you break the goal down in steps?
+Can you break the goal down into steps?

-Achievable goal: I will increase the conversion rate of the website by 25%, by optimizing the CTAs, changing the buttons size and movie the content above-the-fold.
+Achievable goal: I will increase the conversion rate of the website by 25%, by optimizing the CTAs, changing the button size, and moving the content above-the-fold.
 I will track goals in Google Analytics to make sure I reach the result.

-How does the goal fit in the strategy?
+How does the goal fit into the strategy?
 Is it meaningful?
 Will it help or jeopardize other goals?